abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image16.png)

-4. From the top menu select **Activities**.
+4. From the top menu, select **Activities**.
 Now in the menu you will find a list of commonly used Activities.

 5. Select the **ellipsis (...)** on the right of the menu to view all